syncfusion-content/winui-docs/winui/TreeGrid/Row_Drag_and_Drop.md

 ### RowDropped

-`RowDropped`: Occurs when a record is dropped within the target treegrid.
+`RowDropped`: Occurs after dropped the record.
 The `TreeGridRowDroppedEventArgs` has the following members, which provide information for the `RowDropped` event:

 `Data`: Gets or sets a data object that contains data associated when dragging the rows.